AdaCore/why3/doc/whyml.rst

-The check is implemented by a function ``check_is_consistent``, which takes the board and the row ``pos`` as arguments, and scans rows from 0 to ``pos-1`` looking for an attacking queen.
+The check is implemented by a function ``check_is_consistent``, which takes the board and the row ``pos`` as arguments, and scans rows from 0 to ``pos - 1`` looking for an attacking queen.
 As soon as one is found, the exception is raised.
 It is caught immediately outside the loop and ``False`` is returned.
 Whenever the end of the loop is reached, ``True`` is returned.